M31-Capital/Investment_Theses/english/Arweave(AR).md

 **Current Data Storage is Impermanent & Centralised – Prone to Censorship, Change and Deletion**

 Most data storage today is highly centralised, and temporary.
 Users pay cloud storage companies like AWS, Azzure, etc. monthly fees to store their data on their servers.
 Most of the internet’s data is stored similarly and completely at the mercy of the centralised entity that controls the servers – it is susceptible to change, removal, or censorship.
-Arweave looks at providing a decentralised storage network to overcome all of these issues – making data universally accessible.
+Arweave looks at providing a decentralised storage network to overcome all of these issues, making data universally accessible.

 **Strong Economic Model Incentivising Long Term Data Storage**